programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 difficulty:
 activity:
 topics:
-abstract: In this lesson, you'll learn machine learning principles for computer vision, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.
+abstract: In this lesson, you'll learn computer vision machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---